hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

 _Clarification:_
 For IMap, partitioning columns may be attributes of IMap key.
 If IMap uses `AttributePartitioningStrategy`, partitioning columns are functionally dependent on entire `__key`.
-However for the sake of simplicity in the SQL optimizer we currently do not track functional dependencies and assume that both `__key` and `AttributePartitioningStrategy` define a partitioning key.
+However, for the sake of simplicity in the SQL optimizer we currently do not track functional dependencies and assume that both `__key` and `AttributePartitioningStrategy` define a partitioning key.
 Partition id calculation will take that into account and use a correct strategy for given IMap.